Zijie0110/Project2/README.md

-  N=2*n #total number of prisoners box=sample(1:N) #choose boxes randomly num_of_success = 0 #record the number of success if (strategy==1){  # begin with strategy 1
+  N=2*n #total number of prisoners box=sample(1:N) #choose boxes randomly num_of_success = 0 #record the number of success
+  #strategy 1 The first box opened was the prisoner's number
+  if (strategy==1){  # begin with strategy 1
     for (i in c(1:nreps)){
       num_of_open=1   #record the number of open